top of page

 Q: What is Appeasement through the lens of the Polyvagal Theory?

-A: Appeasement in the context of the Polyvagal Theory is conceptualized as a co-regulatory mixed state that serves as a replacement for Stockholm Syndrome.
-It is termed as "super social engagement," which involves using social interaction as a survival strategy, even in extreme, dangerous situations.
+A: Appeasement in the context of the Polyvagal Theory is conceptualized as a co-regulatory mixed state that replaces Stockholm Syndrome.
+It is termed "super social engagement," which involves using social interaction as a survival strategy, even in extreme, dangerous situations.

 Q: How does Appeasement relate to Dissociation?